FBI: Solar observatory closed after child porn case opened

 - Who is Christine Blasey Ford, the accuser of court nominee Kavanaugh?

+The search warrant provided to a judge the justifications for agents to search computers, cellphones or tablets owned by the janitor, Joshua Lee Cope, and the house trailer where he lives.

+An FBI agent seized the laptop at the observatory on Aug.
+21, 2018, and took it to the FBI office in Las Cruces, court documents said.

-FBI spokesman Frank Fisher said Thursday that Cope, 30, has not been charged and the investigation is ongoing.
+FBI spokesman Frank Fisher said Thursday that no one has been charged and the investigation is ongoing.

-Cope lives on property owned by his parents in the community of La Luz, New Mexico, the search warrant said.
+Cope, 30, lives on property owned by his parents in La Luz, the search warrant said.
 A phone message left for Cope at a telephone number listed for his parents seeking comment was not immediately returned.

 After Cope could not find his laptop, the court documents said, he began to act frantically and told the chief observer that there was a “serial killer in the area, and that he was fearful that the killer might enter the facility and execute someone.”